 This summer I’ve been especially struggling with the Arizona heat.
 Maybe it’s because I’m older or maybe it’s because I want to be more active outdoors.
 Whatever the case is, the brutal Arizona summer has been keeping me indoors and causing major cabin fever.
 As of this last week I hadn’t traveled anywhere with Wynston for a month and a half so I felt the dire need to get out of the house.
 Since my mom has a home in Payson, AZ (northern Arizona) I figured it’d be the perfect getaway for a few days.
 We could escape the heat, get out of the house and potentially explore.
 I wanted to take Wynston on a new mountainous adventure because I’ve been craving time in the great outdoors, and turns out we had a lot more fun than we anticipated!

-Matt and I consider ourselves to be sustainable pet parents.
-We do simple things like recycle, use eco-friendly waste bags and buy from pet companies that care about the environment.
+I consider myself to be a fairly sustainable pet parent.
+I do simple things like recycle, use eco-friendly waste bags and buy from pet companies that care about the environment.
 Although Earth Day isn’t widely celebrated or cared about (unfortunately), I think it’s a great way to spread awareness about the future of our environment and how we can enjoy it.
 Here are five ways you can celebrate Earth Day with your dog.

 In my quest to discover trails and hikes in Arizona that I can rate as “easy,” I decided to check out the Wild Horse Pass Interpretive Trail with Wynston and my mom.
 At only 2.5 miles round trip, I thought this mostly flat, dirt trail could be perfect for my bad hip and small dog.
 It’s a great length and it’s not strenuous.
 I’d rate the trail as “easy” but I’d also rate it as “mediocre.”